FOREIGN INVESTMENT APPROVALS OVERVIEW

 Foreign Investment Approvals

-Foreign investment in India is primarily governed by the FDI policy formulated by the secretariat for industrial assistance (SIA), the Department of Industrial policy and promotion (DIPP), the foreign investment promotion board (FIPB) and foreign exchange regulations, which are governed by the RBI.
+Foreign investment in India is primarily governed by the FDI policy formulated by the secretariat for industrial assistance (SIA), Direct Foreign Investment firm in Gurgaon, the Department of Industrial policy and promotion (DIPP), the foreign investment promotion board (FIPB) and foreign exchange regulations, which are governed by the RBI.
 Under the present policies and regulations, foreign investment in India is possible through the following avenues:

 A. As FDI;